MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage/manage-runbooks.md

 - In the **Configure Runbook properties** dialog, select a runbook worker from the drop-down menu.
 Click **Make changes**.

-### Designating a runbook worker through the SMA PowerShell Module
+### Designating a runbook worker through the SMA PowerShell module

 You can also set the runbook worker property using the following command to do the same via command line